tundish/blathnaid/blathnaid/book/chapters.rst

 The cellar
 ----------

 Down below in the cellar it was not fully dark.
-Some light streamed in by gratings which gave sight of the street above.
+Some light streamed in through the gratings that gave sight of the street above.
 Jack saw that the place was lined and vaulted in brick.
-It was all one room about ten feet high which got lower and darker towards the back.
+It was all one room about ten feet high, which got lower and darker towards the back.

 A Vacancy
 ---------

-But he saw that as you went further inside, it got dusty, which made him think no one troubled to go there.
+But he saw that as you went further inside it got dusty, which made him think no one troubled to go there.
 And by hopping over the floor into the shadows, he found a spot where he was sure he could sleep without being seen, even if someone came in for some reason.

 Tuns
 ----